TastyDucks/plate-finder/DEVLOG.md

 ## 01:45

-`libGL.so.1` missing on Railway when loading OpenCV, some arm64/aarch64 issue I'm sure.
+`libGL.so.1` missing on Railway when loading OpenCV, some arm64 vs amd64 defaults issue with Ubuntu I'm sure.
+Resolved by installing libgl1.

+## 02:15

+Removing plates from git lfs and tracking normally, Railway can't pull those.

 Deployed MVP to <https://platefinder.space> via Railway.